 - Remember not to skip the person who is fixing the catering order, managing the sign-ups or handing you the trinket or information packet.
 This person may be an alum, the recruiting manager, or the most senior person at the event!

 - Dress business professional.
-What to wear: for young men that means nice slacks, a collared shirt, belt, shined shoes, pullover sweater and/or blazer (a suit if you want).
-For young women, that means nice slacks, knee-length skirt, blouse or sweater set, dress shoes.
-What Not to Wear: classroom casual, athletic gear, jeans or T-shirts, shorts or tanks tops, tight or baggy clothes, low-cut or low-rise, hats or sunglasses, sneakers, boots, flip flops, anything wrinkled, and wet hair.
-We realize some of you are coming right from practice and can’t avoid this last one, so remember it can be a great conversation starter
+What to wear: Examples of professional clothing include nice slacks with a belt in good condition, a collared shirt, a cardigan or pullover sweater and/or blazer, a knee-length skirt, and dress shoes.
+If you have a professional-looking suit you can wear it, though a full suit is generally not required.
+What Not to Wear: Classroom casual, athletic gear, jeans or T-shirts, shorts or tanks tops, tight or baggy clothes, low-cut or low-rise, hats or sunglasses, sneakers, boots, flip flops, anything wrinkled, and wet hair.
+We realize some of you are coming right from practice and can’t avoid this last one, so remember it can be a great conversation starter.

 - IMPORTANT NOTE: If you have a scheduled interview with an employer, and they have an information session or special dinner the night prior, it is imperative that you make every effort to attend.
 They may give you needed information to help you with your upcoming interview.
 We understand that life happens and you may not be able to attend, and if that is the case please email the employer and let them know.